 Spurring all of this was something called “yield farming,” which involved scooping up lucrative loyalty rewards and interest earned from investing in different decentralized finance protocols and then selling the lump-sum for a profit.

-So lucrative was yield farming that people invested money in DeFi protocols—mostly lending protocols and decentralized exchanges—expressly for the purpose of earning these tokens, which could offer yields in excess of 1,000%.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+So lucrative was yield farming that people invested money in DeFi protocols—mostly lending protocols and decentralized exchanges—expressly for the purpose of earning these tokens, which could offer yields in excess of 1,000%.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 Because the market was growing at such an astonishing rate and new protocols and tokens were created all the time, these yields varied massively each day.
 This made it incredibly difficult to work out, at any given moment, which protocol offered the highest yield.